Divya Chari, M.D.

 Meet the Researcher

 Chari received her medical degree from the Columbia University Vagelos College of Physicians and Surgeons.
 She is an investigator in the Jenks Vestibular Diagnostic and Physiology Laboratories at Mass Eye and Ear and a lecturer of otolaryngology–head and neck surgery at Harvard Medical School, and holds a clinical appointment at UMass Memorial Medical Center.
-Chari’s project is generously funded by an anonymous donor.
+Chari’s 2024 Emerging Research Grant was generously funded by an anonymous donor, and it was renewed for a second year in 2025, generously funded by Karen I. Coley.

 Research on Ménière’s disease (MD) has been hampered because the “disease” encompasses a wide range of heterogeneous disorders that share the symptoms of a fluctuating, progressive, sensorineural hearing loss and periodic vertigo.
 In addition, there is no established animal model of MD and treatment is imprecise and aimed at mitigating symptoms rather than reversing the disease.